 - Your competitors are ALREADY doing it.
 Eighty-eight percent (88%) of the almost 500,000 recital tickets we helped studios sell in 2016 were reserved seating.
 It’s no longer a competitive advantage; it is now an expectation.

 - It costs you NOTHING extra to go reserved.
 With TutuTix, online seating chart setups are FREE.
-Studio owners need just provide our team with a legible copy of the venue seating arrangement, and we’ll build it all online in seatPOWER®, the only online seating chart specifically designed for dance.
-Patrons can go onto your studio’s ticketing page at tututix.com, and select the specific seats in which they want to sit.
+Studio owners need just provide our team with a legible copy of the venue seating arrangement, and we’ll build it all online.
+Patrons can go onto your studio’s ticketing page at your custom TutuTix link and select the specific seats in which they want to sit.